IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 We are going to create a Web based UI that can set these values and store them in our blockchain.
 The marble gets created in the blockchain database aka ledger as a key value pair.
-The `key` is the marble name, and the `value` is a JSON string containing the attributres of the marble (listed above).
+The `key` is the marble name, and the `value` is a JSON string containing the attributes of the marble (listed above).
-Interacting with the cc is done by using the gRPC proptocol to a peer on the network.
+Interacting with the cc is done by using the gRPC protocol to a peer on the network.
 The details of the gRPC protocol are taken care of by the HFC SDK (Hyperledger Fabric Client SDK).
 Check the picture below for details.